What Is the Difference Between SEO and PPC?

 • Off-page optimization – this is optimization done outside of your website, which is also important for ranking.
 It isn’t always within your power, but it does a world of good.
 It’s similar to link building and entails your representation on other websites.
 When you link an external site in a blog, that’s called backlinking; if other sites backlink to yours, your ranking grows and shows you’re trustworthy,

 • Technical optimization – this part of the process allows Google and other engines to find your page and index it.
-There are also terms like crawling, when Google grabs content from your page and finds other pages through links.
-This process has the goal to improve your rankings.
+There are also terms like crawling when Google grabs content from your page and finds other pages through links.
+This process has the goal of improving your rankings.

 What Is PPC?